doctrine-extensions/DoctrineExtensions/README.markdown

 # Some Doctrine 2 Extensions

-This package contains several extensions to Doctrine 2 that hook into the facilities of Doctrine and offer new functionality or tools to use Doctrine 2 more efficently.
+This package contains extensions for Doctrine 2 that hook into the facilities of Doctrine and offer new functionality or tools to use Doctrine 2 more efficently.

 ## Including DoctrineExtensions